CreArts-Community/CreArts-Discord/readme.md

 ## License

-This project is licensed under the MIT License - see the [**license.md**](https://raw.githubusercontent.com/CorellanStoma/CreArts/master/license.md) file for details
+This project is licensed under the MIT License - see the [**license.md**](https://raw.githubusercontent.com/CorellanStoma/CreArts/master/license.md) file for more details.